-Dr. Castellino received a bachelor’s in mechanical engineering and materials science at Duke University, and then a master’s in aeronautics and astronautics at the Massachusetts Institute of Technology prior to completion of his medical doctorate at Duke University in 1999.
-He subsequently completed his residency in pediatrics at Harvard Medical School/Massachusetts General Hospital in 2002.
-He is board certified in pediatrics and pediatric hematology/oncology.
+Dr. Castellino joined Children’s and Emory University in 2007 after serving on the faculty at the Texas Children’s Cancer Center/Baylor College of Medicine from 2005 to 2007.
+Prior to becoming a board-certified pediatric hematologist/oncologist, Dr. Castellino received a bachelor’s in mechanical engineering and materials science at Duke University, and then a master’s in aeronautics and astronautics at the Massachusetts Institute of Technology.
+He subsequently completed his medical doctorate at Duke University in 1999, residency in pediatrics at Harvard Medical School/Massachusetts General Hospital in 2002 and a fellowship in pediatric hematology/oncology in 2005.

 The goal of Dr. Castellino’s laboratory is to use in vitro assays, mouse models and patient-derived tissues to improve understanding of the molecular drivers of high-grade brain tumors and their dissemination in children, to understand the signaling that confers resistance to radiation and conventional chemotherapeutic agents, and to design novel approaches to treatment that will improve both the survival and outcomes of children diagnosed with a high-grade brain tumor.

 - Phase I/II clinical trials

 - Precision medicine-based approaches to high-grade or progressive brain tumors